breuner/elbencho/contrib/storage_sweep/README.md

 below*) is a simple and effective way to learn about *the current* performance and characteristics of a storage service.
 Such a sweep should be carried out by any IT professional responsible for an organization's storage, especially a new deployment.
+The results provide an overview of the storage in question agnostic about application / use case.

 The foremost goal of `mtelbencho.sh` is to simplify the already easy `elbencho` usage even more for carrying out a storage sweep over a